Karl Gravell

+Early life

-Born in Sweden in 1922, he moved to Canada with his family in 1937 and became a naturalized Canadian citizen in July of that year.
-The aspiring air gunner had joined the Royal Canadian Air Force on 15 March 1941 from his adopted home town of Vancouver, British Columbia.
+Born in Sweden in 1922, Gravell moved to Canada with his family in 1937 and became a naturalized Canadian citizen in July of that year.
+The aspiring air gunner joined the Royal Canadian Air Force on 15 March 1941 from his adopted home town of Vancouver, British Columbia.
 After completing his depot training, he had been posted to No. 2 Wireless School in Calgary.